callipostudios/2407354-2408544-2401066-24058-1805--final-project/README.md

 ## Roles for the team

-Tile mapping, Main menu, pause menu & Scene changes = Alisha
+Tile mapping & Scene changes = Alisha

 I used the tile mapping code from lesson as a base to create the background of the game.
-I used placeholder assets for now until our art assets have been created.
+I had used placeholder assets until our art assets had been created, which then i just subsititued the art into it.

 I want to improve on the tile mapping by firstly making it bigger and also adding more strategic collisions.

-I also want to create a kind of collision where if the player hits a certain square on the tile map, they get sucked in and pop out of another section, a kind of tunnel system.
+ I tried to create a kind of collision where if the player hits a certain square on the tile map, they get sucked in and pop out of another section, a kind of tunnel system.
+I used the logic I had thought up with Hugh as well as the stage code I had already implemeted to help with this.
+I made sure to use If/Else statments and collisions however it does not seem to work.
+In future I will figure out why it does not work. it gives the error that  it "cannot access 'tilemap' before initialisation".
+I tried researching what this emans and how to debug it however I cannot figure it out.

  I also created the stage scene mechanic which controls what function is displayed when.
 I set it up so it always first opens on the title starting screen, and after the player clicks the screen - which is the condition- it will increment the stage value by 1 causing the scene to change to the game play and allowing the user to play the game.
 I also want to improve on this by adding various different levels and also a condition that if the player dies by getting hit a certain nummber of times, the level resets.
 As well as if they manage to reach the end, it moves them onto the next level until they reach the last level and win.

   I also want to create a pause menu to so they can pause the screen whenever they want to.
-I will research and figure out how to do this layer on.
+I will research and figure out how to do this later on.

+  I also debugged the enemies code, as the image would not display correctly (it was stretched and warped funny) I figured out hwy this is as the x,y was in regards to pixels not by tile ID.

+  Overall I helped with debugging others code, such as the point system as it would display then dissapear when you would press WASD to move the player or to shoot.

+  I also organised the files, makinng sure the images were seperated and such, I tried making folders inside the asset folder with more organised structure however the images wold not load when i linked them so i forego this.

+  I also designed the layout of the game, making sure that the player needs to defeat the enemies before they can get the items.
+This is to enhance th egame play however as the enemies are not working in regards to them shooting, this kind of renders my efforts null.